Meet Your Humanities Faculty: Sophia Enriquez

 How do we define Appalachia?
 What kinds of assumptions do we make about the people who live there, and how do they limit our view of human complexity?
 How can Latinx music deepen our understanding of regional culture(s), including our own?

-This week, we interview Assistant Professor of Music Sophia Enriquez about her research and teaching.
-Dr. Enriquez will give a talk entitled "Listening for Latinx Understories: The Musical Roots/Routes of Migrant Farmworkers in 20th c.
-North Carolina" in our tgiFHI series on Friday, November 5, 2021.
-Join us by registering for the in-person talk (Duke faculty, students, and staff only) or the livestream via Zoom webinar.
+Here we interview Assistant Professor of Music Sophia Enriquez about her research and teaching.
+Dr. Enriquez gave a talk entitled "Listening for Latinx Understories: The Musical Roots/Routes of Migrant Farmworkers in 20th c.
+North Carolina" in our tgiFHI series on Friday, November 5, 2021:

 This interview has been edited and condensed.

 What are your research interests and how did you develop them?

 I study folk music traditions of the Appalachian region, with an emphasis on Latinx communities and migration, and I come to that from the fields of ethnomusicology and folklore.
 As a musicologist, I'm generally very interested in the social and political dimensions of music, and how the creative practices of music and storytelling, and spaces we form around these traditions, carry meaning.

 I'm from Appalachian Ohio, born and raised, and I was interested in learning more about music that's connected to the place I was from.
 I’m from an Appalachian family on my mom's side, like white settler people, but my dad's background is Mexican-American.
 I started to get interested in questions like, where are the people who share a background like mine?
 Where do they map onto these traditions?